Rach4r/Rach4r/README.md

 - 👋 Hi, I’m @Rach4r
-- 👀 I’m interested in data analysis using R
+- 👀 I’m interested in data analysis using R and Python

 <!---